ontop/obda-mixer/docs/v1.2.0/How To Instantiate the Mixer Interface with an OBDA System through the Java API.md

 **First Step: Create a new Maven Module**

-obda-mixer can test all OBDA systems that provide a Java API for query answering.
+`obda-mixer` can test all OBDA systems that provide a Java API for query answering.
 To do so, it suffices to provide an implementation to the abstract method of the class `Mixer`.
-The first step is to create a Maven module, and then add a dependency to the _mixer-interface_ project in order to allow inheritance from the class _Mixer_.
-As an example, we report the pom file of the maven module _mixer-ontop_, containing the concrete class that implements the methods in class _Mixer_ through -ontop- API calls
+The first step is to create a Maven module, and then add a dependency to the `mixer-interface` project in order to allow inheritance from the class `Mixer`.
+As an example, we report the pom file of the maven module `mixer-ontop`, containing the concrete class that implements the methods in class `Mixer` through the `ontop` java API.

 ~~~~~~~~
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">